Feathers Wear Out

 Recently molted feathers of a black-legged kittiwake (photo by Jymm in public domain on Wikimedia)

-Many birds molt during summer’s “down time” between raising their young and fall migration.
+Many birds molt once a year during summer’s “down time” between raising their young and fall migration.
 At this point their feathers have worn out.

-However (news to me!) female peregrine falcons choose a different time of year.
-They begin to molt during incubation, a convenient time to do it because they’re temporarily sedentary and their mates supply their food.
-That’s why we sometimes see a peregrine primary feather in the nest box.
-Who knew!
+However (news to me!) female peregrines begin to molt during incubation.
+This is a convenient time to do it because they’re temporarily sedentary and their mates supply their food.
+That’s why we sometimes see a peregrine feather in the nest box.

 3 thoughts on “Feathers Wear Out